 A safe and eco-friendly alternative to fogging.
 The tiny droplets of chemicals will coat the surrounding plants without having adverse effects on them.
 Mosquitoes that feed on the plant sap will be killed when they come into contact with the misting chemicals

-Contact Pestbusters who are equipped with the proper products and equipment, along with many years of experience to properly protect your residences from these pests.
+Contact Pestbusters who are equipped with the proper products and equipment, along with many years of experience to properly protect your residences from mosquitoes.
+They service pests such as the mosquito pest from extermination, treatment to prevention.
 Call +65 6288 2828 or enquire online for us to quote you a price today!